slhck/compress-pptx/README.md

 :warning: This is not the same as compressing images with PowerPoint's own functionality.
 You may still need to do this to reduce the size of your presentation!

 PNGs containing transparency can be skipped to prevent graphics issues.
 Normally their transparent parts are replaced with white (although you can choose another color).

 ## Requirements

 - Operating system: macOS or Linux
   - Note: Under Linux, you need LibreOffice installed to convert embedded EMF files
-- Python 3.8 or higher
+- Python 3.9 or higher
 - ImageMagick's `magick` commands (`magick convert` and `magick identify`)
-- Optionally: `ffmpeg` for media files, and
+- Optionally: `ffmpeg` for media files

 Under Ubuntu, get ImageMagick via: